IBM/regression-transformer/README.md

 This repo contains the development code.

 ## Demo with UI
-🤗 A gradio demo with a simple UI is available at: https://huggingface.co/spaces/jannisborn/regression_transformer
+🤗 A gradio demo with a simple UI is available on [HuggingFace spaces](https://huggingface.co/spaces/GT4SD/regression_transformer)
 ![Summary](assets/gradio_demo.png)